twofold-rsc/twofold/sites/website/app/pages/(main)/docs/guides/error-handling.md

    └─ unexpected.error.tsx
 ```

-This allows you to customize what is shown whenever your application throws an uncaught exception.
+This allows you to customize what is shown whenever your application throws an exception.
 If there are multiple `unexpected.error.tsx` components then the one closest to the page component is used.

 ### Error component details